Satya Pal Singh (Uttar Pradesh politician): Political career

-Controversy
+Controversies

 On 2 June 2014, a prostitution racket was busted by Mumbai police being run from a flat owned by Satya Pal Singh but leased out to a well known business house.
 He said it was leased out to a real estate firm Indiabulls for last 33 months and stated his plans to sue them for maligning his image.

 On 19 January 2018, Satya Pal Singh publicly defied Charles Darwin's Theory of Evolution and he claimed that "Darwin's theory is scientifically wrong.
 Nobody, including our ancestors, in written or oral, have said they saw an ape turning into a man".
 He insisted that Darwin was wrong about evolution and the idea of evolution should be removed from school and college curriculum.
 Many scientists later criticised Satya Pal Singh for his unscientific statement.

+Following the Shakti Mills gang rape of a photojournalist in Mumbai in August 2013, Singh was severely criticized by the public for defending moral policing.
+He was quoted to have said, "On the one hand you want to have a promiscuous culture and on the other hand you want a safe and secure environment for the people."

 Personal life

 Singh is a vocal proponent of holistic health, yoga and vegetarianism.
 Deeply passionate about Indian mythology, philosophy and sociology, he is a dedicated Arya Samaj.
 A scholar of Vedic studies and Sanskrit, Singh regularly delivers lectures on spirituality, religious extremism, inter-religious harmony and corruption.
 Singh has started a campaign targeting college students to break the myths around religion and create awareness about Vedic literature which he believes is the divine order for world peace.
 He has been quoted as saying that but for his reading of the Satyarth Prakash, his knowledge and ability to discuss thorny issues threadbare would not have been there and perhaps he would not have made it to the high and coveted office that he is occupying today.